artpi/Why-WordPress/README.md

 # Why-WordPress
-Arguments to use for convincing prospective client that He/She should go with WordPress as a platform
+Arguments for convincing a prospective client that he/she should choose WordPress.

 **TLDR:** [WHY?](./EN/WHY.md)